fsschneider/DeepOBS/docs/user_guide/overview.rst

 and is described in the API section under :doc:`../api/scripts/deepobs_prepare_data`.

-For the PyTorch version the data preparation is done automatically (mostly with Torchvision).
+For the **PyTorch** version the data preparation is mostly done automatically by Torchvision.
+If you use a test problem where the data set is not available in Torchvision (e.g. Tolstoi's War and Peace) you can execute the above mentioned script for the PyTorch version as well.

 Data Loading